 This makes it one of the most important dietary factors in overall wellness and disease prevention.

-Vitamin E has long been studied for its potential in preventing cardiovascular disease by reducing oxidative stress and improving blood vessel function [5].
+Vitamin E has been extensively studied for its potential in preventing cardiovascular disease by reducing oxidative stress and enhancing blood vessel function.

-Some randomized controlled trials have shown modest benefits, though results can vary based on the form of Vitamin E used—natural Vitamin E tends to be better absorbed than synthetic Vitamin E [6].
+Some randomized controlled trials have shown modest benefits.
+However, results can vary based on the form of Vitamin E used—natural Vitamin E tends to be better absorbed than synthetic Vitamin E.

-Still, antioxidant vitamin intake, particularly in combination with vitamin C intake, appears to help reduce markers of inflammation that lead to coronary heart disease and myocardial infarction.
+Still, antioxidant vitamin intake, particularly when combined with vitamin C intake, appears to help reduce markers of inflammation that contribute to coronary heart disease and myocardial infarction.

 Vitamin E plays a big role in skin health, both inside and out.
-It helps reduce inflammation, aids in healing wounds and may slow signs of aging [7].
-Vitamin E therapy, including topical oils and dietary supplements, has shown promising results for dry skin, stretch marks, and UV damage.
+It helps reduce inflammation, aids in wound healing, and may slow the signs of aging.
+Vitamin E therapy, including topical oils and dietary supplements, has shown promising results for treating dry skin, reducing stretch marks, and mitigating UV damage.

-Emerging research is also investigating its potential in slowing mild cognitive impairment and preventing age-related macular degeneration, although more randomized clinical trials are needed to draw strong conclusions [9].
+Emerging research is also investigating its potential in slowing the progression of mild cognitive impairment and preventing age-related macular degeneration, although more randomized clinical trials are needed to draw definitive conclusions.

 Vitamin E's role in cancer prevention has sparked both excitement and caution in the research community.